Easy grilled shrimp recipe with lots of butter, a splash of basil and lemon. Tyler Florence Ultimate Grilled Shrimp.

 I ran across this recipe when I went a-Googling for a new and exciting grilled shrimp idea.
-With the combined words Tyler…Florence…butter…and basil, this was on our dinner table that night.
+When the search returned the combination of these words Tyler…Florence…butter…and basil, this was on our dinner table that night.
 And folks, this has LOTS of butter.

 I thought it was unique because the instructions directed one to stuff the butter/basil mixture under the shell of the shrimp before grilling and then baste with remaining butter while it cooks.
 I’m not afraid of butter so thought it sounded fabulous.

 This was indeed delicious, but it was somewhat of a mess to eat.
 Have plenty of napkins on hand if you decide to try it.
 Taking off the shells at the table finds your fingers…well, finger licking messy.

 This was a delicious treat, but even I would admit, a little too much butter, and I’ve got other grilled shrimp recipes that are simpler and just as good.
 Grilled Shrimp and Mahi Mahi Kabobs with Jalapeno Butter is one of my all time favorites.
 Or Chipotle Grilled Shrimp with cilantro, lime and chipotle aioli.

 And let’s all join in for a big hip-hip-hooray for grilling season.
 As with many across our country, we’ve had a rough and challenging Spring.
 This is a photo I took in our back yard May 2, a few hours after our last last blizzard.
 The sunshine prompted some melting to reveal our first blooming “flowers”. 🙂